tudelft3d/pprepair/README.md

 You can get all the options simply by running pprepair with no arguments
     $ ./pprepair

+## Can I use pprepair in my organisation?
+What is the license of pprepair?

+Following in CGAL's footsteps, pprepair is available under a dual license scheme, GPLv3 and commercial.
+If you choose to use pprepair under the free-of-charge GPLv3 license, you have to comply with its terms.
+If these are not suitable for you, you have to buy a commercial license.

+The [GPLv3](http://www.gnu.org/copyleft/gpl.html) allows you to use, copy and modify the software freely.
+However, if you incorporate pprepair in your software, you must distribute the source code of your software, as well as any modifications made to pprepair, under the GPLv3 as well.

+If you are interested in getting a commercial license for pprepair, please contact [Ken Arroyo Ohori](mailto:g.a.k.arroyoohori@tudelft.nl).

 ## Help! pprepair is crashing

 This can be due to several reasons.
 99% of the time it can be solved by: